sensu/sensu-docs/content/sensu-go/5.10/reference/datastore.md

 At this time, there is no supported method for viewing or deleting a `PostgresConfig` resource.
 To update your Sensu PostgreSQL configuration, repeat the `sensuctl create` process shown above.
-If Sensu cannot connect to a configured PostgreSQL instance, you can expect to see errors in the [Sensu backend logs][2] at the `warn` log level.
+You can expect to see PostgreSQL status updates and error messages in the [Sensu backend logs][2] at the `warn` and `error` log levels, respectively.

 ### Specification